Security zone configuration for Workspace ONE Assist depends upon whether your on-prem environment is composed of a single server or multiple servers.

 The database component can be installed on a database server in the private zone while the rest of the components are installed on the all-in-one server in the public zone.
 You can deploy the all-in-one server either in the public or private zone but the all-in-one server MUST be accessible from the device network and the user network that uses the Workspace ONE Assist system.

-Multiple Server Deployments
+Medium and Multiple Server Deployments

 You can deploy Workspace ONE Assist servers across multiple security zones, such as DMZ/public and private.
 You can deploy all servers in a public zone or a private zone, depending on the network/security requirements.
 You can also deploy servers across any zone, provided the servers hosting Connection Proctor services and Portal Services are accessible from the device network and user network.